i30817/rhdndat/README.rst

   -t              only test version numbers against remote version,
                   ignore -o, -d or -i, works without a patch present

+  -x              in posix filesystems, store calculated user.rhdndat.md5,
+                  user.rhdndat.crc32 and user.rhdndat.sha1 as extended
+                  attributes in the rom file

+                  retroarch scanner supports these entries as checksums, which speeds up playlist creation and allows softpatched roms to present correct metadata

 Memory Requirements
 -------------------